AdobeDocs/customer-journey-analytics-learn.en/help/basic-configuration-for-data-views.md

 ---
-title: Basic Configuration for Data Views in Customer Journey Analytics
+title: Basic configuration for Data Views in Customer Journey Analytics
 description: Once you have created a connection in Adobe Customer Journey Analytics to data sets in the Adobe Experience Platform, you need to create a Data View for that Connection, so that you can use the data in Analysis Workspace on Platform.
 This video walks you through the basic configuration of a Data View.
 feature: Data Views
 doc-type: feature video